Vic aged home residents move as cases rise - Shepparton News

 Victoria's aged care crisis has become so grim the premier says he wouldn't let his mum in virus-affected facilities.

-Premier Daniel Andrews provoked a defensive response from the federal government when he said he didn't have confidence in some private facilities as coronavirus cases at Victorian aged care homes grew to 769.
+Premier Daniel Andrews provoked an angry response from the federal government when he said he didn't have confidence in some private facilities as coronavirus cases at Victorian aged care homes grew to 769.

 "I cannot stand here and tell you that I have confidence that staff and management across a number of private sector aged care facilities are able to provide the care that is appropriate to keep their residents safe," Mr Andrews said on Tuesday.